 The future of payments regulation

-New rules for operational resilience went live on 31st March 2022.
-Looking ahead, we can expect guidelines to focus more intently on resilience concerns given recent geopolitical events (such as COVID19 and the situation in Ukraine) and the impact this has on the wider payments ecosystem.
+New rules for operational resilience went live on March 31, 2022.
+Looking ahead, we can expect guidelines to focus more intently on resilience concerns given recent geopolitical events – such as COVID-19 and the situation in Ukraine – and the impact this has on the wider payments ecosystem.

 Above all, firms will require an in-depth understanding of how and why they grade business models on impact tolerance.
 This is likely to centre around a few core questions: